Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Experimentation

 From a scaling perspective, all experiments behaved as expected: the recorded execution times are congruous with the weak scalability law since they remain constant or slightly increase with the number of processes; this confirms the goodness of the software and the capabilities and flexibility of the \ff{} runtime.

-The heterogeneous experiments are another strong point in favour of the \ff{} capabilities: thanks to the Cereal serialization back-end, it is possible to create a federation in which different workers are hosted on different computational systems.
+The heterogeneous experiments are another strong point in favour of the \ff{} capabilities: thanks to the Cereal serialisation back-end, it is possible to create a federation in which different workers are hosted on different computational systems.
 This feature is not trivial since moving data from one system to another usually implies conversion issues.
 We succeeded in running a distributed master-worker training across all the computational platforms exploited in this study (Intel, Ampere and SiFive), highlighting the flexibility and compatibility features of the proposed software stack.
-This fact is crucial since the federating of different entities cannot come with the constraint of all entities employing the same underlying computational infrastructure.
+This fact is crucial since the federation of different entities cannot come with the requirement that all entities employ the same underlying computational infrastructure.

-All the proposed FL architectures achieve the expected performance from a learning perspective.
-Leaving out YOLOv5 since it is pre-trained, the MLP achieved more than 95\% of accuracy in all configurations, reaching up to 97\% in most runs.
+While not explicitly relevant to this discussion, it is worth reporting that as a sanity check we measured the classification accuracy of the tested systems.
+All the proposed FL architectures achieve the expected learning performances.
+Specifically, the MLP model achieved more than 95\% of accuracy in all configurations, reaching up to 97\% in most runs (YOLOv5 performances are not relevant here, since we used pre-trained models).

 Finally, to give a perspective to the presented performance, we have reproduced one of the proposed scenarios (the master-worker structure with 4 workers) with OpenFL, one of the mature FL frameworks from related work.
 To further highlight our effort to the RISC-V developers community, we made an effort to port OpenFL to this computational platform.
 This porting required recompiling in ad-hoc ways the software dependencies (ninja, openblas, grpc/grpcio, and crytography).